tcoppex/cudaraster-linux/README.md

 ---------------------------------

 * src/

-  cudaraster, with part of the original framework.
+Cudaraster, with part of the original framework.

 * test/

 Sample application displaying a simple cube with depth-buffer enabled.
 OpenGL GLSL & CudaRaster 'PassThrough' shaders are provided.
 Pressing F1 switches between the OpenGL and the CudaRaster render mode,